extension-js/extension.js/programs/develop/webpack/plugin-extension/feature-icons/README.md

 - `excludeList`: a map of feature keys to absolute file paths you want to skip emitting.
 If a file path in `includeList` matches (or is contained within) a value in `excludeList`, it will not be emitted.
 This is commonly used to avoid duplicating assets already handled via special folders (e.g., `public/`).
 - Excluded files are not emitted or added to the compilation dependency graph.
 Static assets under `public/` are handled by the Special Folders feature, which copies and watches them independently.

+## Path resolution rules

+- Leading `/` in manifest resources means extension root (public root), not OS root.
+The plugin resolves `/foo/bar.png` as `<manifestDir>/foo/bar.png` prior to validation and emission.
+- Relative paths are resolved from the directory containing `manifest.json`.
+- Absolute OS paths are used as-is.

+These rules align with the common bundler convention that `/` points to the packaged app's public root while still operating correctly during local development.

 ## Compatibility

 - This plugin is typed against `@rspack/core` and tested with Rspack.